The International advanced training course (Cip)

 Curriculum • Duration

-The students of the INSP’s International advanced training course (Cip) in Strasbourg will attend a training course structured in 3 phases:
+The students of the INSP’s International advanced training course (Cip) will attend a 8-month training course structured in 3 phases:

 This first phase includes a preparation for the internship, which is designed to update and consolidate students' knowledge of contemporary France, Europe, and international affairs as well as a range of geopolitical issues.